 Skip to main content Go to home page

-Site and capital improved valuations are determined as part of the annual general valuation process by the Valuer-General or municipal councils.
+Site and capital improved valuations are determined by the Valuer-General Victoria or municipal councils.
 The State Revenue Office is not involved in determining these valuations.

 Your objection will be assessed by the relevant valuation authority.
 If you are objecting to valuations on your council rate notice, you need to object directly to your council.

-Only use the process outlined below if you are objecting to the valuations used on either a land tax assessment or a vacant residential land tax assessment because:
+Only use the process outlined below if you are objecting to the valuations used on either a land tax assessment, a vacant residential land tax assessment or a windfall gains tax assessment because:

 • the value is too high